Top 10 Dog Breeds With The Shortest Lifespan

-Sadly, larger dogs are prone to health issues at earlier stages in life, and can’t get dog insurance.
-The accelerated growth of larger dogs is thought to cause an array of health problems.
+Sadly, larger dogs are prone to health issues at earlier stages in life and can’t get dog insurance.
+The accelerated growth of larger dogs is thought to cause various health problems.
 Although it is unknown what actually causes the numerous health problems, many link their short life span to breeding practices throughout the century.

 Scottish Deerhound: 8-11 years